chrishayesmu/XCOM-Companion/README.md

 * **Navigatable research tree:** Pan and zoom around Long War's [research tree](screenshots/research_tree_full.png), laid out by hand to help convey its complexities at a glance.
 * **All-in-one research, Foundry, and item details:** No more clicking around trying to figure out exactly what good something is; XCOM Companion combines all of the relevant information into a single page for [research](screenshots/research_alien_materials.png), [Foundry projects](screenshots/foundry_enhanced_plasma.png), and [items](screenshots/item_laser_rifle.png).
-* **Cross-content searching:** Press Ctrl+F at any time and you're searching instantly across everything that's in the app - research, Foundry projects, items, perks, and more.
+* **Cross-content searching:** Press Ctrl+F at any time and you're [searching instantly across everything](screenshots/search_results_laser.png) that's in the app - research, Foundry projects, items, perks, and more.
+Also features [an auto-suggestion list](screenshots/search_autosuggest_plasma.png), in case you can't remember how to spell Chryssalid.
-* **Fully local:** Everything in XCOM Companion is local to your machine, making it instantly responsive.
+* **Fully local:** Everything in XCOM Companion is local to your machine, making it instantly responsive and usable offline.
 * **Rich tooltips and links:** References to other game terms are links that you can click to view them instantly, and mousing over those links [shows you tooltips](screenshots/tooltip_perk_body_shield.png) in case you just need a quick refresher.
 * **Perk trees, gene mods, and psionics:** View what will be available to your soldiers and MECs before unlocking them.
 * **Enemy database:** Long War makes a number of changes to enemies, including introducing Leaders and Navigators with access to many more perks than before.
-A proper enemy database will help you find out if it's possible for that Floater to have Covering Fire before you take the shot.
+A proper enemy database will help you find out if it's possible for [that Floater to have Covering Fire](screenshots/enemy_floater_overview.png) before you take the shot.
+A [point-in-time view](screenshots/enemy_floater_point_in_time.png) lets you view the most appropriate results for your campaign, too.
-* **Map database:** Put in your mission type and area of operations (e.g. Urban Block) and get back a list of the maps you might be about to embark on.
+* **Map database:** Put in your mission type and area of operations (e.g. Urban Block) and get back [a list of the maps](screenshots/map_possibilities_page.png) you might be about to embark on.
 * **UFO database:** With maintaining a healthy Interceptor fleet being so important in Long War, the UFO database makes it easier to tell if it's worthwhile scrambling someone to shoot at that Raider, or if you're just adding more repair time to your fleet.
-Tells you how a UFO performs in the air, what to expect when assaulting one on the ground, and what missions they might be performing in your airspace.
+Tells you [how a UFO performs in the air](screenshots/ufo_details_air_combat.png), what to expect [when assaulting one on the ground](screenshots/ufo_details_ground_assault.png), and [what missions they might be performing](screenshots/ufo_details_missions.png) in your airspace.
 * **Automatic updates:** As more functionality is added to XCOM Companion, you can install it with a single click.

 ## Upcoming features